 Some real-world uses for event-driven analytics are:

-Other examples of event-based analytics include high-capacity IP video calls, IP telephony to IP video calls, and the like.
+Other examples of event-based analytics include high-capacity IP video calls, IP telephony-to-IP video calls, and the like.